Skip to main content

 • Supports mitochondrial function

-• Most effective in patients with some remaining vision
+• May be more useful in patients with some remaining vision

 • Generally well-tolerated